Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Class Test 50 1~2~3 Week 7 HOURS= 2 hours A two hour class test on Units 1 to 5.
+Class Test 50 1~2~3 Week 7 HOURS= 3 hours A three hour class test on Units 1 to 5.
+The test will involve multiple choice questions and two extended questions concerning an authentic design task.

 Class Test 50 4~5~6 Week 13 HOURS= 2 hours.
 Class test covering Units 6 to 10.
+The test will involve multiple choice questions and two extended questions concerning an authentic design task.

 Component 1 subtotal: 50